China state media calls for 'severe punishment' for Google, Apple, U.S. tech firms

 Chinese media called the United States “a high-level hooligan” and officials accused Washington of applying “double standards” on issues of cyber spying.

 After the charges were announced, China said it will investigate providers of important IT products and services to protect “national security” and “economic and social development.”
-(Full Story)
+(Reporting by Paul Carsten and Beijing Newsroom; Editing by Christopher Cushing)